Fermi surface transformation at the pseudogap critical point of a cuprate superconductor: Doping

-Second, we try a small electron pocket at nodal positions in the Brillouin zone, as in \autoref{fig:underdoped}e.
-This FS is the result of a bi-axial charge density wave, as found in several underdoped cuprates \cite{vershinin2004local,wu2011magnetic,ghiringhelli2012long}, and is likely the origin of the small electron pocket found in YBa$_2$Cu$_3$O$_{6+x}$ and HgBa$_2$CuO$_{4+x}$ \cite{doiron2007quantum}.
+To confirm a change in the FS geometry across \ps, we test two models of FS reconstruction.
+First, we try a small electron pocket at nodal positions in the Brillouin zone, as in \autoref{fig:underdoped}e.
+This FS is the result of a bi-axial charge density wave, as found in several underdoped cuprates \cite{vershinin2004local,wu2011magnetic}, and is likely the origin of the small electron pocket found in YBa$_2$Cu$_3$O$_{6+x}$ and HgBa$_2$CuO$_{4+x}$ \cite{doiron2007quantum}.
 This Fermi surface accounts well for the ADMR of YBa$_2$Cu$_3$O$_{6.6}$ at $p=0.11$, where there is CDW order \cite{ramshaw2017broken}.
-We simulate the ADMR using the method described earlier, now calculating the Fermi velocity and density of states using the reconstructed band-structure, the results of which are shown in \autoref{fig:underdoped}f.
-Even if one allows the tight-binding and gap parameters to vary, or uses a $d$-wave form-factor for the CDW gap \cite{allais2014connecting}, these simulations do not agree at all with the ADMR for Nd-LSCO $p=0.21$.
-This suggests that the FS transformation at $p=0.21$ is not due to the same CDW order that produces the electron pocket found in other underdoped cuprates.
-This is consistent with the Hall coefficient, which remains positive at all temperatures and magnetic fields in Nd-LSCO at $p=0.21$ \cite{collignon2017fermi}: whereas a negative (or negative-trending) Hall coefficient is a ubiquitous signature of charge order in the cuprates, observed in five distinct families of cuprates \cite{adachi2001crystal,badoux2016critical,doiron2013hall}, including Nd-LSCO at $p=0.12$ \cite{noda1999evidence}.
+We simulate the ADMR using the method described earlier, now calculating the Fermi velocity and density of states using the reconstructed band structure, the results of which are shown in \autoref{fig:underdoped}f.
+Even if one allows the tight-binding and gap parameters to vary, or if one uses a $d$-wave form-factor for the CDW gap \cite{allais2014connecting}, these simulations do not agree at all with the ADMR for Nd-LSCO $p=0.21$ (see Methods and Extended Data Figure 3).
+This suggests that the FS transformation at $p=0.21$ is not due to the same CDW order that produces the nodal electron pocket found in other underdoped cuprates.
+This is consistent with the Hall and Seebeck coefficients, which remain positive at all temperatures and magnetic fields in Nd-LSCO at $p=0.21$ \cite{collignon2017fermi,collignon2021thermopower}, whereas negative (or negative-trending) Hall and Seebeck coefficients are a ubiquitous signature of charge order in the cuprates, observed in four distinct families of cuprates \cite{adachi2001crystal,leboeuf2007electron,doiron2013hall}, including Nd-LSCO at $p=0.12$ \cite{noda1999evidence}.
+It is also consistent with recent X-ray scattering experiments, which find no charge order at dopings greater than $x = 0.17$ in Nd-LSCO \cite{gupta2020vanishing}.